 If my idea is “I can definitely solve this particular problem in a particular way,” the value of this intelligence is higher.
 Let us call these solutions.
 Often, simply knowing a solution exists in a particular domain can lead someone else rapidly to a solution because it constrains the search for solutions enough to allow for other people to find it quickly.
 This is because most of mathematics, at least for me, is trying bone-headed things that turn out to be silly, and merely narrowing the search space can make things drastically easier.
 So if you were in a competitive, idea stealing environment, existence of solutions tends to be valuable intelligence.
 It is not the whole way to a paper which will get you credit for being clever (and I personally value a paper which has more than one great idea in it) but a good solution is an important chunk.

 On the other hand, academia can often operate like a cooperative endeavour, or even an competitively cooperative potlatch and giving away valuable things is a way to signal status and attract collaborators and funding.

 Tony Kulesa, in Tyler Cowen is the best curator of talent in the world gives a fannish profile of Tyler Cowen that has some interesting ideas about how you would become expert at identifying underexploited talent.
 Part of that process, interestingly, is not having a committee process, and being shamelessly personal-judgment-driven.
 Insert speculation about wisdom of crowds versus madness of committees.
-Also, worth of equity concerns.
+Also, equity concerns.